peterolson/BigRational.js/README.md

  - `bigRat("1/3").add(1, 3).equals(2, 3)`

-`ceil`
+`ceil(toBigInt?)`
 ---
 Rounds up to the nearest integer.
+If the `toBigInt` argument is `true`, then it will return a bigInteger instead of a bigRational.

  - `bigRat(12345.4).ceil().equals(12346)`